 Men are often unprepared for emotional affairs.
 They do not understand the risks.
-A recent study shows that 68% of men never thought they would be swept up into an emotional affair.
+A recent study shows that 68% of married men who have emotional affairs never thought it could happen to them.
 And almost all men who rely on an emotional connection with a co-worker wish that they hadn’t.

-It’s a popular and inaccurate notion, (especially among poorly trained all-purpose-therapists), that an emotional affair is clear and compelling evidence of a serious underlying deficit in your relationship.
+It’s a popular and inaccurate notion, (especially among poorly trained generalist therapists), that an emotional affair is clear and compelling evidence of a serious underlying deficit in your relationship.